New perspectives on $p$-adic regulator formulae: Introduction

 Over the last decade, Euler systems (or, more generally, $p$-adic families of cohomology classes) have been used to obtain instances of the Bloch--Kato conjecture for $p$-adic Galois representations of automorphic origin.
 A typical way to obtain results for the Bloch--Kato conjecture in cases of rank $0$ consists in relating the relevant $L$-value to the Bloch--Kato exponential of the (localisation at $p$ of the) bottom class of an Euler system.
 Combining this relation with the power of Euler systems, one obtains the proof that the non-vanishing of the $L$-value implies the finiteness of the Bloch--Kato Selmer group.

-A successful strategy to obtain this relation -- first appearing in the celebrated work \cite{BDP} -- consists of the following three steps: \begin{itemize} \item construct a $p$-adic $L$-function having the relevant $L$-value in its range of interpolation; \item prove a $p$-adic regulator formula relating crystalline classes with values of the $p$-adic $L$-functions \emph{outside} the interpolation range; \item deform the Euler system and the regulator formula $p$-adically to obtain the desired identity \emph{within} the interpolation range. \end{itemize}
+A successful strategy to obtain this relation -- first appearing in the celebrated work \cite{BDP} -- consists of the following three steps: \begin{itemize} \item construct a $p$-adic $L$-function having the relevant $L$-value in its range of interpolation; \item prove a $p$-adic regulator formula relating crystalline classes with values of the $p$-adic $L$-function \emph{outside} the interpolation range; \item deform the Euler system and the regulator formula $p$-adically to obtain the desired identity \emph{within} the interpolation range. \end{itemize}

 In this work, we focus on the second step, with the aim of developing new tools and simplifying the existing machinery.
-We exhibit our techniques in the cases of the \emph{diagonal class/triple product $L$-function} and the \emph{Asai--Flach class/Asai $L$-function}.
-Let us clarify from the outset that the novelty of this article does not lie in the results, but rather in their proofs (although our results in the Asai case are new in that we deal with finite slope Hilbert modular forms).
+We exhibit our techniques in the case of \emph{diagonal classes/triple product $p$-adic $L$-functions}.
+Let us clarify from the outset that the novelty of this article does not lie in the results, but rather in their proofs.
 We believe that some of the ideas could be easily adapted to cover other known (or less known) examples.